inverce/Inverce-Mod/Core/README.md

   * inflater() - shortcut for LayoutInflater.from(IM.context());

 ##### Schedulers
   * onBg() - Shared background thread pool executor.
 With no maximum thread count and keep alive time set to 1 sek.
-Easies way to execute something on background thread.
+Easiest way to execute something on background thread.
     * run code on bg thread
     ```java
     IM.onBg().execute(() -> { /* here are dragons on BG thread */ });